scarioscia/scarioscia.github.io/service/index.md

 <br />

 # Agara Bio
-In 2020 and 2021, Dylan and I created and taught a two-part computational biology workshop series on [hidden markov models](https://github.com/scarioscia/hmm_workshop) for [Agara Bio](https://www.agarabio.org/), a community bio lab led by JHU undergraduates.
+In 2020 and 2021, Dylan and I created and taught a two-part computational biology **[workshop series](https://github.com/scarioscia/hmm_workshop)** on hidden markov models for [Agara Bio](https://www.agarabio.org/), a community bio lab led by JHU undergraduates.
+Check out our workbooks and let us know if you have any questions or suggestions!